-At about this point you should be getting familiar with the corvid allies of Kreyvasbane.
-That’s right bitches, the evil dragon is served by swarms of evil talking crows.
+Also at about this point you should be getting familiar with the corvid allies of Kreyvasbane.
+That’s right bitches, the evil dragon is served by swarms of evil talking crows!
 If you take too long they tell her all that transpires so she knows you are coming, and they fetch monsters from around the land to join her and tell them of the party’s weaknesses.
 This dark army gains in strength every week, far faster if the Orc King Guurgen marries the princess.
 It’s all the greatest hits of evil humanoids, wolves, a manticore, with a random table on what they are doing (erecting fortifications, marching under a black banner, holding a tourney to find their new king etc. etc.).
 The adventure cleverly notes that they move into any areas the PCs have cleared.
 Even the crows are not omniscient, since days might pass before the Dragon learns of what has transpired.

 The dragon takes special joy when monsters swarm forth to smash art and disfigure beauty.

-What could I do but smile fondly as the Orc guards (naked, pig-faced and brutishly violent) were playing a game of throw-the-goat as they forgot to lock the front entrance (unless you spent too much time in the village).
+What can one do but smile fondly as the Orc guards (naked, pig-faced and brutishly violent) were playing a game of throw-the-goat as they forgot to lock the front entrance (unless you spent too much time in the village).
 After that you are in for a treat my friend.
 The first level is reminiscent of Keep of the Borderlands, with most of the inhabitants being either Orcs or terrified slaves.
-To the credit of the module, Orcs are almost always doing something interesting, set pieces like a giant stewpot can add some spice to an otherwise formulaic feasting hall showdown into a salty suprise.
+To the credit of the module, Orcs are almost always doing something interesting, set pieces like a giant stewpot can add some spice to an otherwise formulaic feasting hall showdown into a salty surprise.
 Fuck there are even some Orc NPCs like the spurned witch-doctor or the jealous old father of the King, who could conceivably be an ally to the PCs.

 A warm corpse in an exquisite gown leans into a corner.
 Sunnhild stares through the